Find out 5 reasons why you need to get rid of your microwave + healthier alternatives you can use instead to cook your food (like the Instant Pot).

 Ditch your microwave to save space on your counter.
 Enjoy a clutter-free kitchen that puts more focus on real food cooking techniques.

 5 Ways to Cook or Reheat Foods Without a Microwave

-1. Stove top – excellent for most meals with a cast iron skillet or stock pot.
+The stovetop is excellent for most meals with a cast iron skillet or stock pot.
 The trick to reheating foods without drying it out (such as pasta with marinara sauce) is to add to a pot with a couple of tablespoons of water over low-medium heat for a few minutes.

-2. Oven – perfect for getting foods to be crispy like pizza or a quick reheat.
+The oven is perfect for getting foods to be crispy like pizza or a quick reheat.
 It does use more energy than the other methods, so I recommend saving the oven for reheating larger portions, such as a full family meal.

-5. Crock pot – while not a speedy solution to reheating foods, crock pots are excellent for convenience.
+While not a speedy solution to reheating foods, crock pots are excellent for convenience.
 Just put all ingredients of your one-pot dish in a crock pot in the morning, and by dinner everything is done.

 What’s your favorite way to reheat foods without a microwave?